cjennison/photo-frame/README.md

 - Support for manual and automatic updates via GitHub.
 - Python virtual environment for dependency management.
 - Autostarts on Raspberry Pi boot.
+- Uses the `contents` metadata on Azure Blob Storage to determine filtering options.
+  > For example, `contents: dogs,cats` will enable filtering on dogs and cats.

 ---